titumozammel/3c-strategic-approach/README.md

 **Version 1.0 — Canonical Edition**

-The 3C Strategic Approach is a settled conceptual framework within the HEE ecosystem.
+The architecture of 3C is considered settled at this stage.

-Its conceptual architecture is established.
-Future work may focus on documentation, application, research, measurement development, and empirical validation rather than fundamental redesign of the framework.
+Future development should focus primarily on:

+- application;
+- research;
+- measurement;
+- empirical validation;
+- case development;
+- practical diagnostic tools.

+Fundamental redesign is not currently required.

 ---

-# CREATOR AND MAINTAINER
+# CREATOR

 **Md.
 Mozammel Hoque**
 *Independent Management Researcher*
 *Originator of Human Energy Economics (HEE)*

-The broader ecosystem includes:

-- Human Energy Economics (HEE)
-- Organizational Excellence Operating System (OEOS / OOS)
-- Operational Silence Framework (OSF)
-- 3C Strategic Approach
-- 5R Cascade Framework
-- Human Energy Enablement (HEEn)
-- Execution Excellence System (EES)
-- related HEE mechanisms and architecture

 ---

 # LICENSE

-This framework is released under the **MIT License**.
+**MIT License**

 ---

-# CLOSING STATEMENT
+# CLOSING

-3C does not promise that every organizational problem has a hidden cause, that every dependency should disappear, or that every constraint should be removed.

-Its contribution is more fundamental:

 > **It changes where the organization looks before it decides what to change.**

-By making **context** the starting point, 3C seeks to improve the quality of organizational questions, the direction of attention, the relevance of insight, and ultimately the conditions under which capability can become effective application and execution.

 > **Context determines focus.**

 > **Context changes the question.**

 > **Better questions create better possibilities for action.**